tigusigalpa/moodle-block_wpfeed/README.md

 # WordPress Feed (WPFeed) for Moodle

-WPFeed is the block for Moodle to easily output posts/news from external WordPress site to your Moodle site via [WordPress REST API plugin v2](https://wordpress.org/plugins/rest-api/).
+WPFeed is the block for Moodle to easily output posts/news from external WordPress site to your Moodle site via [WordPress REST API plugin v1](https://ru.wordpress.org/plugins/json-rest-api/) or [WordPress REST API plugin v2](https://wordpress.org/plugins/rest-api/).
 The plugin (block) is very flexible: supports output skins (you can create your own), a range of useful settings, response caching and so on.

 ![WPFeed logo](https://i.imgsafe.org/67e742b.png)